ocaml/opam/doc/pages/Usage.md

 ### opam init

 OPAM needs to initialise its internal state in a `~/.opam` directory to work.
-This command can also take care of installing a version of OCaml if needed.
+This command can also take care of installing a version of OCaml there if needed, using the `--comp VERSION` option.

 To operate as expected, some variables need to be set in your environment.
 You will be prompted to update your configuration, and given instructions on how